AbhishekParamashivam/INDIA-AIRBNB-MARKET-ANALYSIS-USING-PYTHON-/README.md

     * `tabulate` (for clean console output of location counts)
     * `matplotlib` / `seaborn` (for additional visualizations)
 * **Environment:** Jupyter Notebook (`.ipynb`)

+* ## 📁 License
+This project is for educational purpose only.